mckennatim/mqtt-hooks/README.md

 Zones are set up by the original app author and it is a list of the things this app needs to function.
 Devs are set up by the app installer or owner for a particular location and connects the id's of the things the app needs to the devices and sensors/relays/timers/schedules that the device has to offer.

 #### the parameters (ls, cfg and client)
 `ls` connects you to the localStorage key that corresponds to `cfg.appid`.
 It provides a `getItem()` function that allows access to the token inside the localstorage value string.
-That token is sent inside a fetch to the server `cfg.url.api` . `client` is allong for the ride so it can be connected to.
+That token is sent inside a fetch to the server `cfg.url.api` . `client` is along for the ride so it can be connected to.

     headers: {'Authorization': 'Bearer '+ lsh['token']},

 #### what else useDevSpec does

 Still within the `useEffect` hook, `useDevSpec` uses the `useState` hook once `useDevSpec` fetches the data from the server.
 The  `useState` hooks sets the state of `devs`, `zones`  and `binfo`.
-The last thin to get done within the `useEffect` is to connect the client to the mqtt broker and return  way to shut it down if the component dismounts
+The last thing to get done within the `useEffect` is to connect the client to the mqtt broker and return  way to shut it down if the component dismounts

     return ()=>{
       didCancel=true